Channel 10 (Córdoba, Argentina)

-Canal 10 (call sign LV 80 TV) is an Argentinean television station located in the province of Córdoba.
+Canal 10 (call sign LV 80 TV) is an Argentine television station located in the province of Córdoba.
 Channel 10 began broadcasting on May 11, 1962.

 The station is operated by the National University of Córdoba and currently carries an independent format, plus some local shows and programs from national public broadcaster Televisión Pública, Pakapaka and Encuentro.

+History

+On April 23, 1958, through Decree Law 5357, the National Executive Branch (at that time headed by the military Pedro Aramburu within the self-titled Liberating Revolution) transferred the assets of LW1 Radio Universidad to the National University of Córdoba to operate a television station in the city of Córdoba, capital of the homonymous province.
+One of the initiators of the future programming would be the journalist Marcelo Lezama, who formed a team of producers with Caballero Bonorino.
+Later, they were later joined by filmmaker Guillermo López, as well as Miguel "Cachoíto" De Lorenzi, cameramen, technicians, set designers and journalists.